Shiing-Shen Chern: Final years and death

 In 1999, Chern moved from Berkeley back to Tianjin, China permanently until his death.

 Based on Chern's advice, a mathematical research center was established in Taipei, Taiwan, whose co-operational partners are National Taiwan University, National Tsing Hua University and the Academia Sinica Institute of Mathematics.

 In 2002, he convinced the Chinese government (the PRC) for the first time to host the International Congress of Mathematicians in Beijing.
-In the speech at the opening ceremony he said:“The great Confucius guided China spiritually for over 2,000 years.
+In the speech at the opening ceremony he said:The great Confucius guided China spiritually for over 2,000 years.
 The main doctrine is “仁” pronounced “ren”, meaning two people, i.e., human relationship.
 Modern science has been highly competitive.
 I think an injection of the human element will make our subject more healthy and enjoyable.
-Let us wish that this congress will open a new era in the future development of math.”
+Let us wish that this congress will open a new era in the future development of math.

 Chern was also a director and advisor of the Center of Mathematical Sciences at Zhejiang University in Hangzhou, Zhejiang.

 Chern died of heart failure at Tianjin Medical University General Hospital in 2004 at age 93.

 In 2010 George Csicsery featured him in the documentary short Taking the Long View: The Life of Shiing-shen Chern.

-His former residence, Ningyuan (寧園), is still in campus of Nankai University, kept in the way when he was living there.
-Every year on December 3, Ningyuan is open for visitors for memorial of him.
+His former residence, Ningyuan (寧園), is still on the campus of Nankai University, maintained as when he was living there.
+Every year on December 3, Ningyuan is open for visitors in memory of Chern.